-1.65 MW Figure 3: Common Damage in SRB Mainshaft
+Figure 3: Common Damage in SRB Mainshaft

-Even when the wind turbine mainshaft is equipped with two SRBs utilizing a fixed/ float arrangement, axial movement of the mainshaft still occurs due to bearing clearance.
-A fixed SRB carries the radial and axial load from the rotor, but the floating SRB carries only the radial load.
+Even when the wind turbine mainshaft is equipped with two SRBs utilizing a fixed/float arrangement, axial movement of the mainshaft still occurs due to bearing clearance.
+A fixed SRB carries the radial and axial load from the rotor while the floating SRB carries only the radial load.
 The mounted clearance plays a major role in permissible movement in both the radial and axial directions.
-Minimizing radial translation is beneficial to both bearing and system performance, but a reduced mounted bearing clearance increases the risk of an operating preload and the subsequent potential for increased operating temperatures.
+Minimizing radial translation is beneficial on both the bearing and system performance, but a reduced mounted bearing clearance increases the risk of an operating preload and then the potential for thermal runaway.